jsheng0901/Machine-Learning-Implementation/machine_learning_system_design/mlsd_pymk.md

 * Prediction pipeline
   - Candidate generation
-    - Friends of Friends (FoF) - rule based - from 1B to 1K.1K = 1M candidates -> FoF service.
+    - Friends of Friends (FoF) - rule based - from 1B to 1K * 1K (as mention before each user has 1K connections) = 1M candidates -> FoF service.
   - Candidate feature generation by run exactly same feature engineering pipeline when training.
   - Scoring service by using GNN model -> embeddings -> similarity scores.
   - Generate top k friends by sorting score.
 * Batch vs Online prediction
   - Do batch prediction.
 Pre-compute PYMK tables for each / active users and store in cloud DB.
-  - As the social graph in PYMK does not evolve quickly, the pre-computed recommendations remain relevant for an extended period.
+  - As the social graph in PYMK does not evolve quickly, the pre-computed recommendations remain relevant for an extended period like one week.
   - Update active users feature table since user behavior in graph may change frequently.
 * Note: re-rank based on business logic.